Circular motion around a regular rotating Hayward black hole: Introduction

 It is well known that there is no robust theory of quantum gravity, which can serve as an accurate mechanism to solve singularities of BHs.
 The singularity of a BH is supposed to be a deficiency in general relativity (GR), as it can not be explained by GR itself.
 Fortunately, in literature, there exist some solutions of the BH models having no singularity, called the regular BHs.
 Bardeen \cite{Bardeen1} was the one who for the first time introduced such type of BH.
-Ayon-Beato and Garcia \cite{Ayon-Beato,Ayon-Beato1,Ayon-Beato2} also introduced non-singular solutions of BH models in the scenario of GR coupled to non-linear electrodynamics.
+Ay\'on-Beato and Garcia (ABG) \cite{Ayon-Beato,Ayon-Beato1,Ayon-Beato2} also introduced non-singular solutions of BH models in the scenario of GR coupled to non-linear electrodynamics.
 Among the fascinating regular rotating BHs, Hayward \cite{Hayward} presented a static spherically symmetric BH, which behaves like de Sitter metric near the origin.
 Besides, such types of BHs satisfies the condition of weak energy and have everywhere finite curvature invariants.
-In recent years, researchers have made a considerable contribution to the study of regular BHs \cite{Toshmatov1,Halilsoy,Amir1,Amir2,Chamseddine,MSharif} includes the so-called Bardeen, Hayward and Ayon-Beato-Garcıa BHs.
-These BHs are mostly depended on their mass, spin and a deviation parameter.
+In recent years, researchers have made a considerable contribution to the study of regular BHs \cite{Toshmatov1,Halilsoy,Amir1,Amir2,MSharif,Chamseddine,Narzilloev,Narzilloev1,Rayimbaev} including the so-called Bardeen, Hayward and ABG BHs.
+Effects of the modifications to rotating Hayward and Bardeen black holes on particle acceleration processes have been investigated in \cite{Pourhassan}.
+These BHs are mostly dependent on their mass, spin and a deviation parameter.
 The deviation parameter is utilized to measure the potential deviation from that of the standard Kerr spacetime.